hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 # TNG time

-I started GSOC working on the TNG library, with the aim of adding tests, understanding the API and converting the older C style API it to C++.
-I worked on this for the majority of the bonding period as well as the first and half of the second coding periods.
+I started GSOC working on the TNG library with the aim of adding tests, understanding the API and converting the older C style API it to C++.
+I worked on this for the majority of the bonding period as well as the first and some of the second coding period.

 First I added tests in [!3](https://gitlab.com/gromacs/tng/-/merge_requests/3) which then revealed problems in the base API that were fixed in [!6](https://gitlab.com/gromacs/tng/-/merge_requests/6) [!12](https://gitlab.com/gromacs/tng/-/merge_requests/12) and [!17](https://gitlab.com/gromacs/tng/-/merge_requests/17).
 I then made these additional tests into a formal test suite employing